Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/README.md

 For NoSQL we ran MongoDB, which we had also covered during this semester as well as previous semesters. \
 For the graph database we ran Neo4J, which we had been introduced to this semester.

-Each of our databases are hosted on the production server in each their own docker images.
+Each of our databases are hosted on the production server in each their own docker containers.
 We started them with the following docker commands:

 ```bash
 docker run -d